BTM TalentMash Manitoba 2018 – Speakers & Skills Sessions

 Agile has become the dominant method for software-project management but Agile processes weren’t originally developed with UX in mind.
 As a result, UX practices and Agile workflows don’t always easily fit together.
 This session will discuss how UX professionals have had to adapt their processes and workflows to fit within the rules, ceremonies, and pace of Agile development for better results.

-As a User Experience (UX) Design Consultant, Kevin helps define and drive the future of Online clients’ digital experiences.
+As a User Experience (UX) Design Consultant, Phillipe helps define and drive the future of Online clients’ digital experiences.
 He identifies and sets product strategies, envisions complex UX ecosystems and inspires project teams to push the boundaries of what’s possible.
-Kevin brings with him 20 years of knowledge in human-computer interaction and excellence in design execution.
+Phillipe brings with him 20 years of knowledge in human-computer interaction and excellence in design execution.